MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/monitor-dpm.md

     1. **SMTP server name**: Enter the fully qualified domain name of the SMTP server.
     1. **SMTP server port**: Enter the fully qualified domain name of the server port.
     1. **"From" address**: Configure the **From** address; should be a valid email address on the SMTP server.
     1. **Authenticated SMTP server**: Enter the domain user; for example, **domain\username** and password to authenticate to the SMTP server.
-With DPM 2022 UR2 and later, select Windows Authentication and supply your domain user credentials to proceed.
+With DPM 2022 UR2 and later, select Windows Authentication and provide your domain user credentials to proceed.
 1. Select **Send Test E-mail** to verify if the setup is working.
 1. Select **OK** to save the details.

 **Use Microsoft 365 SMTP to configure email for DPM**

 DPM supports Microsoft 365 without a relay agent using the Basic SMTP authentication method with your email (username@contoso.com) and password.
-You can also use other email providers supporting Basic Authentication and port 587 for secure SMTP.
+You can also use other email providers supporting basic authentication and port 587 for secure SMTP.

 >[!NOTE]
 >If you upgrade from DPM 2022 UR1 to 2022 UR2 and were using M365 SMTP, you must reconfigure your credentials by selecting the Basic Authentication option.